 See the written Heat Illness Prevention manual for details on training.

-The Cal/OSHA standard goes into effect when indoor temperatures reach 82 degrees Fahrenheit.
 When an employee reports feeling symptoms of heat stress, such as heat exhaustion, to their supervisor or manager, addressing the employee's discomfort is important.
 Actions to take include providing water, rest, fans or other methods for cooling down.

-The employee’s supervisor should consider (or consult EHS about) implementing strategies to mitigate any environmental risk factors for heat illness, some of which are air temperature, air movement, relative humidity, radiant heat from the sun and other sources; conductive heat sources such as the ground, and workload severity and duration.
+The employee’s supervisor must consider (or consult EHS about) implementing strategies to mitigate any environmental risk factors for heat illness, some of which are air temperature, air movement, relative humidity, radiant heat from the sun and other sources; conductive heat sources such as the ground, and workload severity and duration.
 Certainly, relocating an employee to a cooler or more comfortable workspace should be strongly considered.
 The J. Paul Leonard library is one such location.

 EH&S is available to provide consultation, recommendations, and guidance.